pingcap/docs/partitioned-table.md

 This section introduces the types of partitioning in TiDB.
 Currently, TiDB supports [Range partitioning](#range-partitioning), [Range COLUMNS partitioning](#range-columns-partitioning), [List partitioning](#list-partitioning), [List COLUMNS partitioning](#list-columns-partitioning), [Hash partitioning](#hash-partitioning), and [Key partitioning](#key-partitioning).

-- Range partitioning, Range COLUMNS partitioning, List partitioning, and List COLUMNS partitioning are used to resolve the performance issues caused by a large number of deletions in the application, and support fast drop partition operations.
+- Range partitioning, Range COLUMNS partitioning, List partitioning, and List COLUMNS partitioning are used to resolve the performance issues caused by a large number of deletions in the application, and support dropping partitions quickly.
 - Hash partitioning and Key partitioning are used to distribute data in scenarios with a large number of writes.
 Compared with Hash partitioning, Key partitioning supports distributing data of multiple columns and partitioning by non-integer columns.

 ### Range partitioning